Join the club! Subscribe Here

 • ¼ teaspoon baking soda

-• 6 tablespoons butter, cold, chopped
+• 6 tablespoons butter cold, chopped

-• 1/2 heaping cup fresh strawberries, chopped
+• ยฝ cup fresh strawberries heaping, chopped

 LEMON BUTTER GLAZE